Casey Dellacqua: 2013: Doubles success

-Dellacqua then participated in the Indian Wells Open.
-She breezed through qualifying defeating Marta Sirotkina and Nastassja Burnett.
-Although in the first round she was defeated convincingly by Anabel Medina Garrigues.
-In the doubles, she partnered alongside Date-Krumm once again, having just previously won in Thailand.
+Dellacqua then competed at the Indian Wells Open where she breezed through qualifying defeating Marta Sirotkina and Nastassja Burnett.
+Although in the first round, she was defeated convincingly by Anabel Medina Garrigues.
+In the doubles, she partnered Date-Krumm once again, having just previously won in Thailand.
 They reached the semifinals but were defeated by the fourth seeds Ekaterina Makarova and Elena Vesnina in a tight three-set match.
 After Indian Wells, she competed in the Miami Open and drew third seed Lauren Davis in the opening round of qualifying.
 Despite leading 6–1, 3–1 she was defeated in three sets.
 In the doubles, she again partnered Kimiko Date-Krumm; they were given a tough draw against the top-seeds Errani and Vinci in the opening round.
 They put up a good fight, but succumbed in a third set tiebreak.

 Dellacqua took some time off in April.
-She travelled to Switzerland for Fed Cup but didn't participate because it was a dead rubber.
+She travelled to Switzerland for Fed Cup but did not participate because it was a dead rubber.
 She played two ITFs also, losing the second and first rounds, respectively.
 She then travelled to Paris for the French Open.
 In the women's singles draw she need to gain entry through the qualifying draw.
 She won her first match against Ana Vrljić but lost to 21st seed Irina Falconi in a tough three-set match.
 In the women's doubles she again played alongside Barty; they were seeded 14th.
 However, they lost in the opening round in three sets.
 In the mixed doubles, she partnered defending champion Mahesh Bhupathi.
 They also lost in the first round.

 Dellacqua then headed to the Birmingham Classic and the start of her grass-court season.
 She gained entry to the main draw via the qualifying draw.
 She was seeded 11th and defeated Vera Dushevina and Caroline Garcia in straight sets.
 She drew Daniela Hantuchová in the opening round and lost in straight sets.
-In the doubles she partnered Barty once again, seeded third, and were the eventual champions.
+In the doubles, she partnered Barty once again, seeded third, and were the eventual champions.
 This was Dellacqua's second WTA doubles title and Barty's first.
 Casey then travelled to Wimbledon for the Championships.
 In the ladies' singles qualifying rounds, despite defeating the top seed Paula Ormaechea in the second round, she lost in the final round to Carina Witthöft.
 She was seeded 12th in the doubles, alongside Ashleigh Barty, and made it to the final, losing in two sets.
 In the mixed doubles, she partnered Scott Lipsky with whom she won the 2011 French Open mixed title.
 They were seeded 13th and lost in the third round.